FriedrichFroebel/cmanager/README.md

 `cmanager` is distributed under the terms of [The GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
 The sources are available [on GitHub](https://github.com/FriedrichFroebel/cmanager).

 This version is a fork of the [original repository by Samsung1](https://github.com/RoffelKartoffel/cmanager).
 While the original version discontinued support for the log transfer functionality itself, this fork tries to keep it working.
 Additionally some problems of the original version have been fixed.
-Please note that I do not have any plans on implementing completely new features at the moment, but feel free to open a pull request.

 ## Distribution/Download